 On Code Capsules, every application, database, and environment is connected through a transparent structure.
 Capsules are deployable units with identifiable owners.
 There is no ambiguity about who manages a particular service: the team that creates it owns it, and the platform handles the infrastructure beneath it.

 This replaces the sprawling YAML configurations, Terraform modules, and Kubernetes manifests that typically require a specialist to interpret or modify.
-When a developer needs to deploy a new service, they do not need to understand the full infrastructure stack.
-They connect their repository, configure their environment variables, and push.
-The platform handles the rest:

 # No Kubernetes manifests required.